-The sizing of our clothes can vary depending on the designer/brand, the cut/design of the garment, and the fabric.
-We know how frustrating it can be to figure out the right size so if you have questions about the fit of a specific garment, please do not hesitate to contact us at firstname.lastname@example.org; we would be more than happy to assist you with your fit question!
+The sizing of our clothes can sometimes vary depending on the cut/design of the garment and the fabric.
+However, we do try to remain consistent with our sizing, so that if you find you're normally a medium in our styles then this should be true unless otherwise noted.
+We know how frustrating it can be to figure out the right size so if you have questions about the fit of a specific garment, please do not hesitate to call us at 484-983-3758 or email email@example.com; we would be more than happy to assist you with your fit question!

 Otherwise, in general, a good guide for the way our clothing fits is as follows: